berteh/synfig-import-labels/README.md

 Run the script from within synfig:

 1. open your synfig project, save it as .sif (Synfig Plug-ins don't work on the default .sifz format for now)
-1. run the plugin at _> Plug-Ins > Import Audacity Labels as Keyframes_
+1. run the plugin at _> Plug-Ins > Import Labels and Timings as Keyframes_

 or from the command-line: (only on sif files, unzip sifz manually before)